nasa-gibs/worldview-options-eosdis/brand/pages/new.md

     * A bar on the timeline indicates the temporal ranges of the layers being shown on the map.
-    * A specific date can be typed into the text boxes on the left side of the timeline
+    * A specific date can be typed into the text boxes on the left side of the timeline.
-* The opacity for each layer can now be adjusted
+* The opacity for each layer can now be adjusted.
-* Hovering over color legends now displays data values for that color
+* Hovering over color legends now displays data values for that color.
 * The maximum and minimum values can now be adjusted for overlays with color legends.
 * In image download, additional files can now be downloaded to assist in